 The following weekend we joined the Saturday vigil.
 Imagining the cathedral would be packed, we arrived an hour early and selected seats halfway back from the altar.
 The great space was lit only by fading daylight.
 Each woven chair held a small white candle.
 A cupped paper fleur-de-lis encircling the candle would capture wax drippings as mass proceeded.
 (Some would catch on fire, their owners blowing frantically mid-mass to put them out.)

-The rest is as you would expect.
+The rest is as you might envision.
 This Feast of Feasts ended with the pipe organ pulling out all stops, dissonant chords echoing off the ancient stones.
 As we departed, close to midnight that vigil of Easter, the bells of Notre Dame burst forth again, and a group of Nigerians re-lit their candles and sang and danced on the parvis under the bell towers.
-We stopped along Île St. Louis for a cone of sorbet, meandered “home” across the Seine, and tucked in feeling filled up, complete.
+We stopped along Île St. Louis for un cornet, a cone, of Berthillon sorbet, meandered “home” to our quartier across the Seine, and tucked in feeling filled up, complete.
 We slept with our windows open to the street sounds and smells of Paris at Easter.

 Now we have the same iconic photo images of “our” Notre Dame as in anyone’s personal scrapbook: the cathedral from across the quai from St. Julien-le-Pauvre, or from beyond the flying buttresses to the garden of Pope St. John XXIII, where we would gnaw ham and gruyère baguette sandwiches and drink Orangina.

 Yes, we took her for granted.
 We have lived in her and around her; we have loved her.
 Now she is lost to the future, even as we tenderly hold her, a piece of our life, our own place, our owned memory.